uselagoon/lagoon/docs/drupal/services/nginx.md

 With the default NGINX configuration, the request to the tracking endpoint `/core/modules/statistics/statistics.php` is denied \(404\).

-This is related to the default Nginx configuration:
+This is related to the default NGINX configuration:

 ```text title="drupal.conf"
 location ~* ^.+\.php$ {